oseughu/larasvelte/README.md

 ### Subdomain Routing Example

-The codebase includes an example of subdomain routing configured in the RouteServiceProvider.
-The subdomain routing example is specifically for an admin panel and uses routes/admin.php.
+The codebase includes an example of subdomain routing configured in the `RouteServiceProvider`.
+The subdomain routing example is specifically for an admin panel and uses `routes/admin.php`.

 If subdomain routing is not required for your project, you can remove it by either: 1.
-Commenting out or deleting the configuration in the RouteServiceProvider.
-2. Removing the routes/admin.php file.
+Commenting out or deleting the configuration in the `RouteServiceProvider`.
+2. Removing the `routes/admin.php` file.

 ### PWA Customization